SUPPORTING THE LEGAL NEEDS OF SMALL BUSINESS OWNERS IN THE PHOENIX AREA

 Operating Agreement

-A business contract that describes the operations of an LLC setting forth the agreements between the members of the LLC (the owners).
+A business contract that outlines the operations of an LLC, detailing the agreements between the LLC's members (the owners).
 Many refer to this as a partnership agreement.

 Contract Review

-Typically $450-$600 but the length/complexity of the contract will determine the fee
+Typically $525-$750, but the length/complexity of the contract will determine the fee.

 Lease Review

-Typically $850-$1650 but length/complexity of lease will determine the fee
+Typically $875-$2000, but the length/complexity of the lease will determine the fee

 Contract Preparation